bianchi-ed/discord.js-bot-model/README.md

   <img src="https://github.com/bianchi-ed/discord.js-bot-model/assets/134458207/11e38dd0-6d2a-4cfe-8796-cf7d4e8c780e" alt="Image" style="width: 60%;">
 </p>

-This is a discord bot template being developed using Node.js v18.16.0 and Discord.js v14.
+This is a discord bot template developed using Node.js v18.16.0 and Discord.js v14.
 It was created based on the [Discord.js guide](https://discord.js.org/).

 The project aims to provide a versatile bot template with a modular structure, allowing convenient organization and customization to meet diverse server needs.
 This helps to effortlessly create new bot commands, integrations, event handlers, and additional functionalities.